 Make sure you are in a safe place and out of traffic.
 Check yourself and anyone else involved in the accident for injuries.
 If anyone is injured, the first priority is to get them help.
 No matter what, you should have a medical examination as soon as possible after the accident.

 All responsible drivers know that after an accident, they are supposed to exchange insurance, driver, and contact information.
 Unfortunately, not every driver is responsible.
 If the other driver refuses to stop or exchange information, recall everything you can about their car and their profile, writing it down if you can.
 If you can do so safely, try and get a picture of their car and/or license plate.
+Check out our auto accident questions & answers that covers some situations you may encounter after the accident.

 Call the Police